DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 \section{Experiments}

 \docppt is a new task with no established evaluation metrics and baselines.
-To enable large-scale evaluation we propose automatic metrics specifically designed for evaluating slide generation methods.
+We propose automatic metrics specifically designed for evaluating slide generation methods.
 We carefully ablate various components of our approach and evaluate them on our proposed metrics.
 We also perform human evaluation to assess the generation quality.